spyder-ide/spyder-docs/doc/installation.rst

 .. code-block:: bash

-   sudo apt-get install spyder3
+   sudo apt install spyder3

 .. note::

-   The `Ubuntu package`_ could be slightly outdated.
-If you find that is the case, please use the Debian package mentioned below.
+   The `Ubuntu package`_ is often outdated.
+   If you find that is the case, please use the Debian package mentioned below, although it may also be out of date.

 .. _Ubuntu package: https://packages.ubuntu.com/search?keywords=spyder3